hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 Considering `.env` portability parameters used by other (non PHP) technologies are best candidates to be put to `.env`.

 Of course one may and should put some configuration and even code into the *"root"*.
 But it has to be very specific for this particular installation and should not be copy pasted between installation.
 As soon as I see a copy-pasted code I catch it and move into some plugin.

-All the other files and directories needed for application to work, like `web/assets/`, `web/index.php` are standard and they should be created and chmoded with build too or task runner.
+All the other files and directories needed for application to work, like `web/assets/`, `web/index.php` are standard and they should be created and chmoded with build tool or task runner.
 We are reinventing [our own](https://hiqdev.com/packages/hidev) but this is quite another story.

 In fact *"root"* is `params-local.php` on steroids.
 It concentrates difference between specific project installation and generally used code.
 We create separate repository for "root" and save it to our private git-server, so we can commit there even secrets (but this is holy war topic).
 All the other packages are publicly available at GitHub.
 We commit `composer.lock` file into the "root" and it enables us to move the project very easily &mdash; `composer create-project` (I know Docker is even better, but this is a topic for another article).